isomerpages/isomerpages-govtech/media/technews/_posts/2020-03-21-geeky-myth-busting-facts-you-need-to-know-about-tracetogether.md

 ### **Myth #9 - Running the TraceTogether app in the background uses up a lot of data and phone battery.**

-The app uses about 1MB of data in a day, which is equivalent to the data used in watching 1 second of HD movie, and it consumes only marginally more battery than phones that already have Bluetooth enabled.
+The app uses about 1MB of data in a day, which is equivalent to the data used by watching 1 second of a high definition movie, and consumes only marginally more battery than phones that already have Bluetooth enabled.

 If this set of information does not satisfy your geeky curiosity, please visit https://tracetogether.zendesk.com/hc/en-sg to read the full list of FAQs.